evokateur/dowser/README.md

 ## What it does

 Looks for audio streams on a webpage and attempts to rank them by quality.
-The stream with the highest perveived quality will be copied to the paste buffer.
+The stream of the highest perceived quality will be copied to the paste buffer.

 ## Quick Start